 Broken Shaker, Chicago

 Run by Gabe Orta and Elad Zvi, this Chicago cocktail bar — the sibling of the original award-winning Miami Beach spot of the same name — serves food that is just as innovative as the exceptional drinks.
 Diverse street food dishes vary; offerings have included papas bravas and Angostura-glazed chicken wings.
 The burger represents a fresh take on an American classic: It comes with two griddle-cooked Black Angus patties, charred Spanish onions, local greens, tomato and black-garlic aioli on a soft bun with a house pickle.

 Former Chopped contestant Jeremy Spector has garnered a strong local following for his East Village gastropub that features a menu of homemade American comfort fare.
 His signature Sebastian’s Steakhouse Burger has topped many a best-burger list.
 Many popular patties rely on short rib or chuck, but Spector uses dry-aged ground neck meat with fresh beef and white fat, which is seared in a cast-iron skillet, sealing in the juices while creating the perfect charred exterior.
-The patty comes on a regular white bread bun with caramelized onions, a choice of cheese — American is highly suggested — and hand-cut fries.
+The patty comes on a regular white bread bun with caramelized onions, American cheese and hand-cut fries.

 Go to: Brindle Room